AsfiaKhatoon/Final-Project-Crypto-Analysis/README.md

 ## Data extraction

-Data is from
+ Data was extracted from

   qandl
-kaggle (for historical dataset - Tableau analysis) and yahoo finance (yfinance)
+  kaggle (for historical dataset - Tableau analysis) yahoo finance (yfinance)

 ## Data transformation and loading